NostalgicSplatterlingSys/NostalgicSplatterlingSys/README.md

 - Our pronouns that we're mostly called by is they/him but other pronouns are fine
 - Did you know we're a vtuber?
 Wow the more you know!
 We also do gaming, coding, and animation!
 - Yeah yeah there's a shitload of stamps, we went overboard a bi
+- I should mention if you're on our friend list, please do not feel hesitant or afraid to cuddle with us if we're with another friend (or our partner)!
+We enjoy friends sitting with us in general!!! :)

 ![image](https://i.imgur.com/Ap5lN47.gif)![image](https://i.imgur.com/Ap5lN47.gif)